ascend4/ascend4/models/refinery.md

 For a liquid blend, mass conservation gives mass flow = Σ ρᵢQᵢ.
 If its volume flow is Q = Σ Qᵢ, its density is ρblend = Σ ρᵢQᵢ / Q. Thus the requirement ρblend ≤ ρmax becomes Σ ρᵢQᵢ ≤ ρmax Q: exactly `density_limit`.
+This matches the report's Eq.
+(3) and its negligible-volume-loss assumption (p.
+12), and the volume-fraction quality rule in Eq.
+(4), cross-multiplied to obtain Eqs.
+(5)–(6).
+The footnote on p.
+11 explicitly requires equality in the final-product balance to reproduce the textbook solution.

 This assumes densities and volumes at the same reference temperature and pressure, and neglects volume contraction or expansion on mixing.
 It is not